archivematica/archivematica-architectural-decisions/0007-python3.md

 to Python 3 is the only option to ensure that Archivematica continues to be a safe, stable environment.

-Python 3.5 was chosen for the following reasons:
+Python 3.5 has been set as the minimum version for the following reasons:

 * [Python 3.4](https://www.python.org/dev/peps/pep-0429/) has already been
   retired
-* [Python 3.5](https://www.python.org/dev/peps/pep-0478/) is the oldest version supported
+* [Python 3.5](https://www.python.org/dev/peps/pep-0478/) is the oldest version this is still supported
 * Ubuntu 16.04 ships Python 3.5
 * Ubuntu 18.04 ships Python 3.6
 * For CentOS 7, The Software Collections Repository provides packages for Python 3.5 and up

+During the course of the project, a higher version of Python may be selected.

 [Epic for Python 3 refactoring](https://github.com/archivematica/Issues/issues/805)